cultural-impact-of-warfare

 Karakia: The Power of Incantation

-Karakia covered every phase of war: they were chanted before the expedition, during combat to strike enemies with confusion, and after victory to cleanse the warriors.
-A typical karakia would invoke ancestors and atua (gods) like Rongo (god of peace) or Whiro (god of darkness and evil).
-Mistakes in a karakia’s wording were considered disastrous—they could nullify the desired effect or even bring harm to the party.
-The tohunga therefore had to memorise hundreds of chants with perfect accuracy.
+Karakia covered every phase of war: they were chanted before the expedition to secure safe passage, during combat to strike enemies with confusion or fear, after victory to cleanse the victors, and in defeat to protect survivors from spiritual contamination.
+A typical karakia would invoke ancestors and atua like Rongo (god of peace and cultivated food) or Whiro (god of darkness and evil), depending on the desired effect.
+The language of karakia was often archaic and metaphorical, drawing on imagery from Māori cosmology—the separation of Rangi (sky father) and Papa (earth mother), the exploits of demigod Maui, and the journeys of ancestral canoes.
+Mistakes in a karakia’s wording were considered disastrous; they could nullify the desired effect, attract negative attention from dangerous spirits, or even bring harm upon the party speaking it.
+The tohunga therefore had to memorise hundreds of chants with perfect accuracy, a feat of oral tradition that modern scholars continue to admire.

-Purification After Battle (Murumuru)
+Purification After Battle (Murumuru and Pure)

 After a major conflict, warriors were considered highly tapu from contact with blood and death.
-They had to undergo a purification ritual called murumuru or pure before they could re‑enter the village or touch food.
-The tohunga would lead them to a stream, where he would sprinkle them with sacred water while reciting karakia.
-This removed the tapu of the battlefield and protected the community from spiritual contamination.
-Any warrior who ignored this ritual risked bringing sickness or misfortune upon his whānau.
+They had to undergo a purification ritual called murumuru or pure before they could re-enter the village, touch food, or interact with their families.
+The tohunga would lead them to a nearby stream or body of water, where he would sprinkle them with consecrated water while reciting karakia.
+This removed the tapu of the battlefield and protected the community from spiritual contamination that could cause illness, crop failure, or misfortune.
+The weapons used in battle were also purified, often by passing them through smoke from a sacred fire or by immersing them in running water.
+Any warrior who ignored this ritual risked bringing sickness or misfortune upon his whānau (extended family).
+The purification process could take several days, during which the warriors remained in a separate camp, eating special foods and observing strict protocols.
+This period also served a practical purpose: it allowed wounds to heal and gave time for the psychological adjustment from combat to normal life.

 Honouring the Fallen and Taking Heads

-One of the most significant aspects of Māori warfare was the treatment of the enemy dead.
+One of the most significant and misunderstood aspects of Māori warfare was the treatment of the enemy dead.
 Taking the head of a rival chief (upoko tuhi or preserved head) was a spiritual act as much as a tactical trophy.
-The tohunga would perform rites over the head to capture the mana of the defeated enemy.
-Conversely, the rangatira would ensure that his own fallen warriors were properly mourned and their remains handled with dignity.
-A failure to perform these rites could result in the restless spirit of the dead returning to haunt the living.
-The famous haka of the fallen (often composed by the tribe’s waiata composers) served as a permanent record of the battle and a spiritual memorial.
+The tohunga would perform elaborate rites over the head to capture the mana of the defeated enemy, transferring that spiritual power to the victorious tribe.
+The head was then preserved through a process of smoking, drying, and oiling, and was sometimes displayed in the pā as a symbol of victory and a warning to potential attackers.
+Conversely, the rangatira ensured that his own fallen warriors were properly mourned and their remains handled with dignity.
+Bodies were returned to the earth or, in some cases, placed in caves or trees with appropriate karakia.
+A failure to perform these rites could result in the restless spirit of the dead—a kehua—returning to haunt the living, causing illness, bad dreams, or misfortune.
+The famous haka of the fallen (often composed by the tribe’s waiata composers and performed during mourning ceremonies) served as a permanent record of the battle and a spiritual memorial to those who had given their lives.

 European Contact and the Transformation of Spiritual Roles